mikrostew/automatic-owl/src/github-copilot.md

 <button class="replay hidden">&#8635; Replay</button></code></pre>

-I find it hard to know what context is necessary to get Copilot to do the thing I want sometimes, so I don't bother fussing with comments trying to engineer the right prompt.
+I find it hard to know what context is necessary to get Copilot to do the thing I want sometimes, so I don't bother fussing with comments trying to [engineer the right prompt](https://hbr.org/2023/06/ai-prompt-engineering-isnt-the-future).
-It's not worth it.

-### Funny Things
+### Pair Programming?

-Funny things
- - comments

-I don't need your judgement, Copilot
+The headline of the Copilot site is "Your AI pair programmer"[^marketing].
+If you stand back far enough and squint, it might look something like that.
+But that breaks down if you think about the details.

+[^marketing]: Yes, of course it's marketing, but I want to be pendantic dang it!

+I've done pair programming a few times, and each time it was a mentor/mentee kind of dynamic.
+I was pairing to learn from someone else, or to teach someone else.
+Not to say that is the only way — some people pair to spread knowledge, or work through a problem together, or onboard, etc.

+Copilot suggesting code that you might want to use is not the same as pair programming.
+It's not helping with the design of the code, or working through the problem with you, or pointing out issues[^copilot-gaps].
+Copilot is generative, not analytical.
+It does seem to "learn" as more context is added to the file, but when starting a new file or project it is also starting from scratch, with no context carried over from the previous session.

+[^copilot-gaps]: These seem to be gaps that [Copilot X](https://github.com/features/preview/copilot-x) is trying to solve?
+It has a chat interface where you can paste in code and get explanations, or find issues, maybe ask it how to design things.
+Would be interesting to try that out...

+But like some developers I know, it can deliver a good burn:

 <pre class="language-js"><code class="language-js"><span class="token punctuation">(</span><span class="token keyword">async</span> <span class="token keyword">function</span><span class="token punctuation">(</span><span class="token punctuation">)</span> <span class="token punctuation">{</span>
   <span class="token comment">// parse options</span>